 (D) HER2 protein expression is positive (IHC x 20)

 The patient subsequently completed 15 fractions of adjuvant radiotherapy (40 Gy) and was planned for targeted therapy (Trastuzumab ; Trade name Herceptin).
-However, the patient was lost from follow up for 10 months.
-When she returned, Herceptin was not prescribed as it was beyond the maximal treatment window of 6 months; although the general recommendation would be to commence adjuvant treatment within 3 months.
-Subsequent follow-ups, including clinical reviews and imaging, showed no recurrence.
-After 5 years follow-up in our centre, the patient requested for a transfer of care to another centre due to logistical reasons.
+However, she defaulted follow up for 10 months.
+When she returned, Herceptin could not be prescribed.
+This is because the recommendation for Herceptin as adjuvant therapy is to be started within 3 months of surgery or 3 weeks post adjuvant chemotherapy.
+After 5 years follow-up in our centre, the patient remained disease free but requested for a transfer of care to another centre due to logistical reasons.

 Case 2

 A 67 year-old woman presented with a painless right breast lump.
-No nipple discharge, constitutional symptoms or signs of metastasis was reported by the patient.
-Thirty years earlier, she had received hormonal therapy to treat recurrent miscarriages.
+She had no other local or constitutional symptoms .
+Thirty years ago, she had received hormonal therapy to treat recurrent miscarriages.
 The treatment consisted of Dydrogesterone and subsequently changed to Medroxyprogesterone, for a total of 3 years.
 However, she still failed to conceive till term and remained nulliparous.

-Breast examination revealed a small mass in the upper outer quadrant, with no palpable axillary lymph nodes.
+Breast examination revealed a mass in the upper outer quadrant, with no palpable axillary lymph nodes.
 Bedside ultrasound of the lump was 1.2 x 1.8 x 1.3 cm.
 An ultrasound guided core needle biopsy of the lesion confirmed it to be an invasive breast carcinoma, Bloom and Richardson grade 2, ER-positive (strong, >95%), PR-negative and HER2-negative.
-Staging scans (ultrasonography of abdomen and chest radiograph) showed no distant metastasis.
+Staging scans (ultrasonography of abdomen and chest radiograph) showed no distant metastases.
 The patient underwent surgery; a right breast wide local excision and sentinel lymph node biopsy (SLNB).
 Histopathology revealed 2 different cancer pathologies within the same lesion which consisted of 70% invasive papillary carcinoma and 30% invasive carcinoma of no special type (Figures 3 A-D).
 All lymph nodes were negative for malignancy (0/8 lymph nodes; 6 sentinel lymph nodes with 2 para sentinel lymph nodes).
 The final staging was pT1N0M0.

 Figure 3.
 Histopathology of Case 2.